Asian Rhinoplasty with Sydney Plastic Surgeon Dr Ellis Choy

 What Is Asian Rhinoplasty Surgery?

 Anatomically, the Asian nose frequently has a lower, flatter bridge and a broader base.
 The nasal tip may be short and wide, with weak underlying cartilage.
 Asian skin tends to be thicker, especially nasal skin, which can make the nose more bulbous and more sebaceous.
 The appearance of the nostrils varies according to each Asian patient’s specific ethnic background.
-Common complaints are that the nose is too short, too flat, too wide or poorly defined.

 Why Choose Asian Rhinoplasty Surgery?